dcaliskan777/Election-analysis/README.md

 #### 2. The number of votes and the percentage of total votes for each county

-In each interation of the main for loop we check if the county name does not exist in the the list of counties (county_options), if it does not exist we add it to the list and initialize its votes in the county_votes dictionary; otherwise (if the county exists in the list of counties) the value (the number of votes) of current county is increased by 1.
+In each iteration of the main for loop we check if the county name does not exist in the the list of counties (county_options), if it does not exist we add it to the list and initialize its votes in the county_votes dictionary; otherwise (if the county exists in the list of counties) the value (the number of votes) of current county is increased by 1.
 These are done by the following part of script:

         if county_name not in county_options: